snabbco/snabb/src/program/l2vpn/README.md

 feature that identifies the uplink as a "L3-port", while the ACs are L2-ports without the need for neighbor discovery.

-The box labelled `Frag` is a collections of apps that performs IP fragmentation and reassembly for packets destined to any of the pseudowires connected to the dispatcher.
+The box labelled `Frag` is a collection of apps that performs IP fragmentation and reassembly for packets destined to any of the pseudowires connected to the dispatcher.
 Initially, the path MTU (PMTU) for all outgoing packets is equal to the MTU of the uplink